DoubekSeth/NonPointAndClick/src/README.md

 ### Problems
-Are we going to use images or objects as our primary source for the images
+Are we using objects still as our directory for ASCII art or the ASCII file